 This way, when flying in that area and while en route they can be assured they will have sufficient clearance.
 When coming into land the pilot/s will either need to be landing at a certified heliport or airport that has published instrument approach and clearance procedures or by using night-vision goggles to ensure they see any obstacles during their approach to land.

 A pilot flying west from Billings Airport to Big Timber Airport will see that there are wind turbines to the north of their route and high terrain to the southwest of their route.
 The ‘94‘ highlighted in yellow tells the pilot the highest obstacle in that sector is 9,400 feet above sea level minus 300 feet (rounded to the nearest 100ft) for clearance.

 By looking at the chart you can see rising terrain at the arrow with the highest peak being 9,034 feet above sea level.

-By flying at 9,600ft (9,035ft rounded up to nearest 100ft (9,100ft) + company 500ft clearance altitude) this will ensure the helicopter will be clear of any obstacles along that route.
+Flying at 9,600ft (9,035ft rounded up to the nearest 100ft (9,100ft) + company 500ft clearance altitude) will ensure the helicopter will be clear of any obstacles along that route.

 Now, so long as the cloud layer is above that the pilot will be fine on that flight.
-Poor weather is one of the biggest factors of helicopter accidents at night.
+Poor weather is one of the biggest factors in helicopter accidents at night.